 Secondary transition: Helping students with disabilities plan for post-high school settings

-This module from the IRIS Center focuses on the transition process from high school to post-secondary settings.
+This module, also from the IRIS Center, focuses on the transition process from high school to post-secondary settings.
 Among other topics, it discusses IEP planning, engaging students in the process so as to become better advocates for their own needs, and the importance of outside agencies such as vocational rehabilitation.

 School counselors: Facilitating transitions for students with disabilities from high school to post-school settings

 This IRIS Center module provides information for counselors and other education professionals to assist high school students with disabilities in the transition from the school environment to a post-school setting (est. completion time: 1.5 hours).